mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 We'll call the this player the _guest_, and the original player the _host_.

-The guest takes authority and ownership of objects without waiting for acknowledgement from the host, which allows the guest to interact with the simulation with no latency.
+The guest takes authority and ownership of cubes without waiting for acknowledgement from the host, which allows the guest to interact with the simulation with no latency.

 Of course the host needs to see what the guest does, so the guest sends state for cubes it interacts with (has authority over) back to the host, plus the state for its avatar, which implicitly includes state for cubes held by the guest.

 _(diagram showing flow from guest -> host)_

 The host and guest both check the local state of cubes before taking authority and ownership.
-For example, the host won't take authority over an object already under authority of the guest and vice-versa, and players can't grab cubes already held by another player.
+For example, the host won't take authority over a cube already under authority of the guest and vice-versa, and players can't grab cubes already held by another player.

-Despite this, it's possible for two players to predictively take authority or ownership over the same object under latency, when each player acquires the object before seeing the other player's action.
+Despite this, it's possible for two players to predictively take authority or ownership over the same cube under latency, when each player acquires the cube before seeing the other player's action.
 Because of this, we need a way to resolve conflicts after the fact.

 # Resolving Conflicts

-Now consider the case of a host and three guests:

-_(diagram showing host and three guests in client/server topology)_

-As you can see, this is a client/server topology rather than peer-to-peer.
-In this topology, all packets flow through the host, making the host the _arbiter_.
+In the networked physics sample, all packets flow through the host, making the host the _arbiter_.
 In other words, the host decides which state updates to accept, and which to ignore and subsequently correct.

-To apply these corrections we need some way for the host to override guests and say, no, you don't have authority or ownership over this object, and you should accept this update.
+To apply these corrections we need some way for the host to override guests and say, no, you don't have authority or ownership over this cube, and you should accept this update.
 We also need some way for the host to determine _ordering_ for guest interactions with the world, so if one client experiences a burst of lag and delivers a bunch of packets late, these packets won't take precedence over more recent actions from other guests.

-This is achieved with two sequence numbers:
+This is achieved with two sequence numbers per-cube:

 1. Authority sequence
 2. Ownership sequence

 These sequence numbers are sent along with each state update and included in avatar state when cubes are held by players.
-They are used by the host to determine if it should accept an update from guests, and by guests to determine if the state update from the server is more recent and should be accepted, even when that guest thinks it has authority or ownership over an object.
+They are used by the host to determine if it should accept an update from guests, and by guests to determine if the state update from the server is more recent and should be accepted, even when that guest thinks it has authority or ownership over a cube.

-Authority sequence increments each time a player takes authority over an object and when an object under authority of a player comes to rest.
-When an object has authority on a guest machine, it holds authority on that machine until it receives _confirmation_ from the host before returning to default authority.
-This ensures that the final at rest state for objects under guest authority are committed back to the host, even under significant packet loss.
+Authority sequence increments each time a player takes authority over a cube and when a cube under authority of a player comes to rest.
+When a cube has authority on a guest machine, it holds authority on that machine until it receives _confirmation_ from the host before returning to default authority.
+This ensures that the final at rest state for cubes under guest authority are committed back to the host, even under significant packet loss.

-Ownership sequence increments each time a player grabs an object.
+Ownership sequence increments each time a player grabs a cube.
 Ownership is stronger that authority, such that an increase in ownership sequence wins over an increase in authority sequence number.
-For example, if a player interacts with an object just before another player grabs it, the player who grabbed it wins.
+For example, if a player interacts with a cube just before another player grabs it, the player who grabbed it wins.

-These rules are sufficient to resolve conflicts, while letting host and guest players can interact with the world lag free.
-Corrections are rare in practice, and when they do occur, the simulation quickly converges to a consistent state.
+In my experience working on this demo I found these rules to be sufficient to resolve conflicts, while letting host and guest players interact with the world lag free.
+Conflicts requiring corrections are rare in practice even under significant latency, and when they do occur, the simulation quickly converges to a consistent state.

 # Conclusion

-High quality networked physics with stable stacks of objects is possible with Unity and PhysX using an authority-based network model.
+High quality networked physics with stable stacks of cubes is possible with Unity and PhysX using a distributed simulation network model.

 This approach is best used for _cooperative experiences only_, as it does not provide the security of a server-authoritative network model.

 -----

 <i>
-**Glenn Fiedler** is the founder and president of [The Network Protocol Company](http://thenetworkprotocolcompany.com) where he helps clients network their games.
-Prior to starting his own company he worked at Respawn Entertainment on Titanfall 1 and 2.

-Glenn is also the author of several popular series of articles on game networking and physics at [gafferongames.com](https://gafferongames.com), and is the author of the open source network libraries [libyojimbo](http://www.libyojimbo.com) and [netcode.io](http://netcode.io)

-If you would like to support Glenn's work, you can do that on [patreon.com](http://www.patreon.com/gafferongames)
+**Glenn Fiedler** is the founder of [Network Next](https://angel.co/network-next) where he's hard at work as CEO/CTO.
+Network Next is creating a new internet for games and e-sports.
 </i>